Pieter van den Hoogenband: Early life

-Born in Maastricht, Limburg, he is the son of Cees-Rein van den Hoogenband and Astrid Verver, a former Dutch 800 m freestyle silver medalist at the European Junior Championships.
-He has a younger brother.
+Born in Maastricht, Limburg, he is the first child of Cees-Rein van den Hoogenband and Astrid Verver, a former Dutch 800 m freestyle silver medalist at the European Junior Championships.
+He has a younger sister named Veronique and a younger brother named Robert.

-He grew up in Geldrop, where he swam for PSV Eindhoven.
-His father is a team doctor with the professional football team of the same club.
+He grew up in Geldrop, where he swam for PSV.
+His father, a former judoka, was a team doctor with the professional football team of the same club.

 Russian swimmer and four-time Olympic gold medalist Alexander Popov was his role model.

 Swimming career

 Early career

 In 1993, Van den Hoogenband achieved his first success, performing well on the European Youth Olympic Days.
 Before the Atlanta Games, Astrid van den Hoogenband, who was coaching the Dutch team, became frustrated with the swimmers representing the Netherlands, feeling they had much potential but would not be able to live up to it due to lack of adequate support.
-She pleaded with Cees to take action, as he carried much weight from his professional connections.
+She pleaded with Cees to take action, as he carried much weight through his professional connections.
 After Astrid threatened to remove Pieter from the sport, Cees created a small foundation and signed up 20 initial sponsors who each paid $2,500 to fund a team trainer.
 The Dutch swimming team eventually signed contracts with Philips, Nike, and Speedo.
 Enough funds were raised to open a swim school in Eindhoven, Van den Hoogenband's place of residence.
 The team eventually grew to ten.
-Pieter remained the Netherlands' brightest star, and along with fellow Dutch Inge de Bruijn brought the Netherlands many victories in the sport.

 Van den Hoogenband is the only swimmer in history who has managed to win both the 100–200 metre freestyle double at the Olympics and also repeat as 100 freestyle champion at the Olympics.
-His three Olympic gold are the only three won by a Dutch male pool swimmer.
+His three Olympic gold medals are the only three won by a Dutch male pool swimmer.